abingdonpta/abingdonpta/content/programs/afterschool.md

 weight: 10
 ---

 Abingdon's PTA partners with a vendor who provides in-person enrichment classes after school.
 These are typically Monday through Thursday and run from 2:50 to 3:50 PM.
-Check our newsletter and social media for updates about registration.
+Stay tuned for information about fall registration.

 <!--
 {{< button href="https://www.enrichmentmatters.com/abingdon" >}}Click Here to View After School Enrichment Activities{{< /button >}}
 -->

+---

 ## Extended Day